 Nothing is original.
 Yet with each interpretation or adaptation of the same idea, it is slightly different.
 That's what innovation is.
-It's how humanity moves forward.
+It's how our humanity moves forward.
 It may be something we’ve all seen and heard before, but now it’s been explored, reinvented and maybe even made better by someone else.
 It is new.

 “The secret to creativity is knowing how to hide your sources.” - Einstein

 I’ve written about perfectionism, about the imposter syndrome, about trusting your gut and competing with yourself.
 None of these articles are groundbreaking.
 We’ve beaten those themes to a pulp as creatives over the years, but I wrote about them anyway.
 They are worn topics but clichés are clichés for a reason — they are universally relatable and will be as long as human beings exist.